 Your best friend may very well be your soulmate.
-Although many people consider the term "soulmate" to be relegated entirely too romantic relationships, friendships can also be worthy of the word.
-Having a friend with whom you can entrust the deepest parts of you, and the most intimate details of yourself and your life offer immense amounts of security, safety, and comfort, and being that kind of friend to someone else offers a source of fulfillment and purpose that little else can compare to.
+Although many people consider the term "soulmate" to be relegated entirely to romantic relationships, friendships can also be worthy of the word.
+Having a friend with whom you can entrust the deepest parts of you and the most intimate details of yourself and your life offer immense amounts of security, safety, and comfort, and being that kind of friend to someone else offers a source of fulfillment and purpose that little else can compare to.

 When you find someone who is your best friend and your soulmate-whether that relationship evolves into romance or remains firmly within the realm of friendship, a few other relationships can compare.
 Finding this type of relationship can feel impossible and certainly does not happen every day, but virtually everyone can connect with someone in a very real and profound way.
 If you've found this type of connection difficult or have never experienced a deep or meaningful relationship, it may be helpful to visit with a therapist to determine whether or not mental health needs are coming into play.
 Anxiety, depression, and personality disorders can negatively impact your ability to connect with people, as an unhealed trauma.
 Speaking with a mental health professional can help alleviate some of these issues and improve your ability to connect and develop close relationships.

 Previous ArticleSymbols Of Friendship: What Are They And Why Do They Matter?